-8.5 Geriatric Use
+8.4 Geriatric Use

-Of the 534 adult patients treated with Daptomycin for injection in Phase 3 controlled clinical trials of complicated skin and skin structure infections (cSSSI), 27% were 65 years of age or older and 12% were 75 years of age or older.
-Of the 120 adult patients treated with Daptomycin for injection in the Phase 3 controlled clinical trial of S. aureus bacteremia/endocarditis, 25% were 65 years of age or older and 16% were 75 years of age or older.
-In Phase 3 adult clinical trials of cSSSI and S. aureus bacteremia/endocarditis, clinical success rates were lower in patients \geq 65 years of age than in patients <65 years of age.
-In addition, treatment-emergent adverse events were more common in patients ≥65 years of age than in patients <65 years of age.
+Of the 534 adult patients treated with daptomycin in Phase 3 controlled clinical trials of complicated skin and skin structure infections (cSSSI), 27% were 65 years of age or older and 12% were 75 years of age or older.
+Of the 120 adult patients treated with daptomycin in the Phase 3 controlled clinical trial of S. aureus bacteremia/endocarditis, 25% were 65 years of age or older and 16% were 75 years of age or older.
+In Phase 3 adult clinical trials of cSSSI and S. aureus bacteremia/endocarditis, clinical success rates were lower in patients \geq 65 years of age than in patients \leq 65 years of age.

 The exposure of daptomycin was higher in healthy elderly subjects than in healthy young adult subjects.
-However, no adjustment of Daptomycin for injection dosage is warranted for elderly patients with creatinine clearance (CL{CR}) ≥ 30 mL/min [see Dosage and Administration (2.6) and Clinical Pharmacology (12.3)].
+However, no adjustment of Daptomycin Powder for Solution for

+Injection/Infusion dosage is warranted for elderly patients with creatinine clearance (CL{CR}) ≥30 mL/min [see Dosage and Administration (2.4) and Clinical Pharmacology (11.3)].

-8.6 Patients with Renal Impairment
+8.5 Patients with Renal Impairment

-Daptomycin is eliminated primarily by the kidneys; therefore, a modification of Daptomycin for injection dosage interval is recommended for adult patients with CL{CR} <30 mL/min, including patients receiving hemodialysis or continuous ambulatory peritoneal dialysis (CAPD).
-In adult patients with renal impairment, both renal function and creatine phosphokinase (CPK) should be monitored more frequently than once weekly [see Dosage and Administration (2.6), Warnings and Precautions (5.2, 5.10), and Clinical Pharmacology (12.3)].
+Daptomycin is eliminated primarily by the kidneys; therefore, a modification of daptomycin dosage interval is recommended for adult patients with CL{CR} <30 mL/min, including patients receiving hemodialysis or continuous ambulatory peritoneal dialysis (CAPD).
+In adult patients with renal impairment, both renal function and creatine phosphokinase (CPK) should be monitored more frequently than once weekly [see Dosage and Administration (2.4), Warnings and Precautions (5.2, 5.9), and Clinical Pharmacology (11.3)].